EpperlaKarthik/Commodus/README.md

 <hr>

 ## Previous work declaration:
-The game is made during the hackathon, but we have used few 3d models and vfx elements that we made earlier in the project.
+The game is made during the hackathon, but we have used few 3d models, vfx elements, environment scenes that we made earlier in the project.

 ## Future developments: